Last Updated on May 27, 2022 by

 How Does Addiction to Zoloft Develop?

 - To avoid these uncomfortable withdrawals, the user feels they must take more of the drug.
 This is common to all addictions.
-It is highly recommended that you consult with a doctor, a Zoloft rehab, or some other form of medical healthcare that is familiar with SSRI withdrawal before attempting to stop Zoloft.
-It is easier on the body if the drug can be slowly tapered down and is more tolerable than a cold turkey approach to stopping the drug.
+It is highly recommended that you consult with a doctor, a Zoloft withdrawal management facility, or some other form of medical healthcare that is familiar with SSRI withdrawal before attempting to stop Zoloft.
+It is easier on the body if the drug can be slowly tapered down and is more tolerable and much safer than a cold turkey approach to stopping the drug.

 Zoloft Addiction, Half-life, and Euphoric Effects of the Drug

 Addiction to Zoloft may have a lot to do with this drug’s half-life.
 The half-life of a drug pertains to the amount of time for half of the chemical to break down (metabolize, become inactive) in the body system.
 The faster the drug breaks down, the more addictive the drug can be.
 This is because of the short timeframe for withdrawal symptoms to appear.

 Zoloft Addiction and Akathisia

-Akathisia is a potential side effect of this drug’s use and is characterized by extreme agitation, unbearable internal and motor restlessness and anxiousness, Akathisia is commonly thought to be a precursor to aggressive thoughts, aggressive behaviors, and suicidal thoughts or ideation.
+Akathisia is a potential side effect of long-term SSRI use and Zoloft addiction.
+Akathisia is characterized by extreme agitation, unbearable internal and motor restlessness, and anxiousness.
+Akathisia is commonly thought to be a precursor to aggressive thoughts, aggressive behaviors, self-harm, and suicidal thoughts or ideation.
 The internal restlessness, agitation, repetitive compulsion to move, and other features of akathisia also occur in cocaine and antipsychotic drug use and are linked with neurotransmitter dysregulation, especially after chronic use of serotonergic and dopaminergic substances.11

 Does Zoloft Create Brain Chemicals?